huntdatacenter/docs/docs/do-science/faq/migration.md

 ### Will our apt and snap packages on home be migrated?

 No. We will install a clean operating system, transfer your data and configure your current lab users.
 You need to install your preferred apt and snap packages yourself.
+We can send you a list of apt and snap packages installed after migration if you ask us on slack or email.

 ### How do I know if my apt-packages are supported in Ubuntu 22.04?

 Some of your current apt-packages may depend on older Linux version.
-You can check the current packages that are supported by Ubuntu 22.04 here: [https://packages.ubuntu.com/](https://packages.ubuntu.com/).
+You can check the current packages that are supported by Ubuntu 22.04 (**Jammy**) here: [https://packages.ubuntu.com/](https://packages.ubuntu.com/).

-You will need to update your lab passwords and install new workbench certificates.